missochan/missochan/README.md

   👩🏻 I come from a non-tech background but embarked on a journey <br/>into technology following the COVID-19 pandemic.
 <br/><br/>

-  📊 I'm a self-driven learner proficient in Python, SQL, and Tableau for data analytics, <br/>specializing in creating data-driven insights.
+  📊 I'm a self-driven learner proficient in Python, SQL, and Tableau for data analytics, <br/>specializing in generating data-driven insights.
 <br/>

   💻 I'm also keen on web development with HTML, CSS, JavaScript, <br/>